CSCI-3030-Group-10/Frogger-2.0/README.md

-# Frogger-2.0
+# Frogger-2.0.1
-Repository for our app, Frogger 2.0
+The newest repo for our game, Frogger 2.0.

-This repo will contain all of the files needed to build our Android app, Frogger 2.0.
+Our original repo was for a strictly Android Studio developed app.
+But now we are using both Unity and Android studio.
+Some of the old files are no longer needed so it was easier and more convienient to create a new repo.